cnjboards/MaTouch_SimpleCan/README.md

 Station B is MaTouch 1.28" Round display (GC9A01).
 Data rate is 500Kbps.

+Note: When switching build between Station A and Station B you must do a "clean build"

 Topology:

 [120ohm] <--Canbus--> [StnA] <--Canbus--> [StnB] <--Canbus--> [120ohm]